jbouecke/ssl-lang/README.md

 * SQL highlighting in separately declared string variables doesn't work.

 ## Release Notes
+## 0.0.10
+- fixed line endings for comments in SSL

 ## 0.0.9
 - added support for datasources written in SSL and SQL